opentensor/developer-docs/docs/evm-tutorials/examples.md

 Code examples used throughout are provided by OTF, and come from [this repository.](https://github.com/opentensor/evm-bittensor/tree/main/examples)

+## Tutorials and Examples

+- [Converting Between Ethereum and Substrate Addresses](./address-conversion.md): Learn how to convert between H160 and SS58 address formats

 ## Standard Ethereum Precompiles

 - `ECRecover` (0x1): Recover the address associated with the public key from elliptic curve signature